eriveraa/VirtualMindTest01/README.md

 - Using HttpClient with Service to fetch data from Backend WebApi.
 - Quote and Purchase features implemented.

-**Technologies used**: ASP.Net Core WebApi 5, Entity Framework Core, SQL Server 2019.
+**Technologies used**: Angular 12, ASP.Net Core WebApi 5, Entity Framework Core, SQL Server 2019.

 ## Database creation